 Matt teaches entrepreneurship and fin-tech in the Finance department at MIT and is a research fellow at the National Bureau of Economic Research.
 Matt’s research on venture capital and exits has been published in many leading finance and economic journals.
 Previously a faculty member in the Entrepreneurial Management department at Harvard Business School, Matt taught VCPE and published many HBS cases.
 Prior to HBS, Matt taught Entrepreneurial Finance as a finance professor at Columbia University.

 His work has been profiled in the Financial Times, The Economist, the MIT Sloan Management Review, Kauffman publications, Institutional Investor’s Alpha Magazine, PeHub, etc., and many popular blogs.
 He is regularly quoted in major print media such as the Wall Street Journal, New York Times, and the Financial Times, etc., and has discussed his work on television, with appearances on CNBC, BBC and CNN.
 Matt gives talks throughout the world on the financing of innovation.
 Matt also oversees myriad student ventures and has advised literally hundreds of founders.

-A graduate of Duke University, Professor Rhodes-Kropf holds a BA in computer science and economics and an MA and Ph.D. in economics.
-Matt was formerly the chairman of the advisory board for Duke University’s Graduate School.
+A graduate of Duke University, Professor Rhodes-Kropf holds a BA in computer science and economics and a Ph.D. in economics.
+Matt was formerly the chairman of the advisory board for Duke University’s Graduate School

 Founder & Partner

 Duke University’s Graduate School.
-BA in computer science and economics and an MA and Ph.D. in economics from Duke University.
+BA in computer science and economics and a Ph.D. in economics.
 Thomas Jefferson High School for Science and Technology.